Return to Tech Notes Menu Page

 Spread Spectrum Scene

-A Brief Introduction to Oscillator Design
+An Introduction to Oscillator Design

 Oscillators are used in almost all Spread Spectrum, RF and wireless systems -- thus designers should know something about them.
 The "Beginner's Box" below graphically presents the most important design information concerning oscillators.
 In addition, we have included a variety of other links to help you learn more about this fascinating subject.
 Just click on a link below: